danieledep/code-sandbox/README.md

 | `src`     | The URL of the file to fetch and run in the sandbox.
 Can be on the same origin or a remote file (Optional)      |
 | `title`   | The title of the code block, defaults to `Code sandbox`.
 (Optional)                                             |

-## To do

-- [ ] Make it work with the `<pre>` rendering from markdown-it
-- [ ] Make the webcomponent layout use container queries instead of media queries, maybe add an option

 ### Resources

 - [cferdinandi/code-sandbox](https://gist.github.com/cferdinandi/df9c95ae5f5ebcddf2ab85bb2805ff07)